villasv/aws-airflow-stack/README.md

     RDS Instance is deployed.
 The only alternatives are to let it live in the default VPC and communicate with peering or to use DBSubnetGroup, which requires associated subnets that cover at least 2 Availability Zones.

+2. Why does auto scaling takes so long to kick in?

+    AWS doesn't provide minute-level granularity on SQS metrics, only 5 minute aggregates.
+Also, CloudWatch stamps aggregate metrics with their initial timestamp, meaning that the latest SQS metric used on the load average estimation is continuously changing, being stable only on the period already past - that is, 10 minutes ago.
+This means that the load metric is always at least 5~10 minutes delayed, so to avoid oscillating allocations the alarm trigger has a 10 minutes cooldown.

 ## Contributing